MSK-MOI/functional-network-analysis/luad_results/note.md

-I was able to reproduce the results highlighting the PSG genes in module in the context of lung cancer.
+I was able to reproduce the results highlighting the PSG genes in a module in the context of lung cancer.

 The steps were: